Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/API_Database/API_documentation.md

 * Can create relationships between different types of data

+The new database also added Fund-11 and Fund-12 voting results and contributed the cleaned data used for community-tasked [Deep Dives](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/Funds/deep-dive.md)

 We have opted for MongoDB's Atlas cloud solution, which is very popular and has open source and free tier support.
 Other advantages of MongoDB are: